The Best Boston Specialty Coffee Roasters in 2024

 Howell has been active in the specialty coffee industry for 35 years, making him one of the industry’s most experienced players nationwide.
 He is an expert on single-origin coffees and has pioneered the use of technologies and techniques which are now common practice in the trade.

 His coffee roasters, George Howell Coffee, imports coffees from Central and South America, Africa, Asia, and the Pacific.
 The company deals with most of its farmers directly, paying them above Fair Trade prices.
-Their imports are sealed in airtight bags or deep-frozen to preserve freshness, both of which are practices that Howell pioneered.
+They seal their imports in airtight bags or deep-freeze them to preserve freshness, practices that Howell pioneered.

-Bags of George Howell Coffee can be purchased at their coffee shop at 505 Washington Street in Downtown Boston, as well as in many other cafes, restaurants, and grocery stores in the Boston area and other cities in the US and Canada.
+You can purchase bags of George Howell Coffee at their coffee shop located at 505 Washington Street in Downtown Boston.
+Additionally, their coffee is available in many other cafes, restaurants, and grocery stores throughout the Boston area and in various cities across the US and Canada.

 You can also purchase George Howell Coffee on the company’s website, where you’ll find well over 30 different coffees to choose from.
 These include blends and single origins from all of the major coffee-producing continents along the coffee belt.